bread-wolf/TMC7300_Dev/lib/ComStack/README.md

 ### Frame ID :

-Frame ID is dictated by the master, which has the task of remembering the frame type until the request has been fulfilled.
+Job ID is dictated by the master, which has the task of remembering the frame type until the request has been fulfilled.

 ### Command byte :